samuelralmeida/product-catalog-api/README.md

 ### Goose as package

-App use goose CLI, but there is a package that allow generate a binary to run migrations inside the code. `go run cmd/migration/main.go`
+App uses goose CLI, but there is a package that allow generate a binary to run migrations inside the code. `go run cmd/migration/main.go`

+## Context

+App uses context to set, get and require user data.
+There is a middleware to handle this.
+That way, we can know request's user at any time by getting it from context.

 ## Other securities apects (not implemented in this software)